Cyber Security Body of Knowledge (CyBOK) Training Course

 Identity and Access Management with Okta

-14 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at system administrators who wish to use Okta for identity and access management.
+14 HoursThis instructor-led, live training in Serbia (online or onsite) is designed for system administrators who wish to utilize Okta for identity and access management.

 By the end of this training, participants will be able to: